bmvdgeijn/WASP/CHT/README.snakemake.md

         source activate py35
         conda install snakemake

-Then when you want to switch back to your default (e.g. python2) environment:
+Then when you want to switch back to your default (e.g. python2) environment do the following:

         source deactivate